Bitcoin network hashrate: what is it and how does it affect mining profitability

 Hashrate is the number of SHA-256 calculations per second.
 Units: H/s, KH/s, MH/s, GH/s, TH/s, PH/s, EH/s (10^18 H/s).
 Modern ASICs operate at the level of 200-400 TH/s, and the entire network already has hundreds of exahashes.
 Mining difficulty is recalculated every 2016 blocks (~2 weeks) so that the average interval between blocks remains 10 minutes, regardless of the total hashrate.

-How does an increase in hashrate affect the profitability of one ASIC?
+How does the growth of hashrate affect the profitability of one ASIC?

 Direct proportion: if the network hashrate doubles and your ASIC does not change, your share of production drops by half.
 For example: